cyberhiker/compliance-docs/SA-Policy.md

 #### 4.1 Allocation of Resources

-* [Company Name] implements a mission/business process planning
+* [Company Name] implements a mission/business process planning.
-* [Company Name] conducts annual assessment to ensure controls are implemented correctly, operating, and producing the desire artifacts;
+* [Company Name] conducts annual assessment to ensure controls are implemented correctly, operating, and producing the desire artifacts.
-* [Company Name] generates a Security Assessment Report and document the outcome of [annual] assessment; and
+* [Company Name] generates a Security Assessment Report and document the outcome of [annual] assessment.
 * [Company Name] establishes a discrete line item for information security in organizational programming and budgeting documentation.

 ### 4.2 Life Cycle Support
-* [Company Name] manages the information system using a system development life cycle methodology that includes information security considerations;
+* [Company Name] manages the information system using a system development life cycle methodology that includes information security considerations.
-* [Company Name]defines and document information system security roles and responsibilities throughout the system development life cycle; and
+* [Company Name]defines and document information system security roles and responsibilities throughout the system development life cycle.
 * [Company Name]identifies individuals having information system security roles and responsibilities.

 ### 4.3 Acquisitions